tiborh/writings/kaiju_ascii_variants.md

 bottom halves line up.
 They're intentionally more compact than the first attempt — less empty interior space.

+## Lessons learned (verified on GitHub)

+- **Pure ASCII line art aligns reliably** everywhere.
+- **Braille dot art works too** — variant H rendered cleanly and stayed aligned in a GitHub screenshot, so Braille is a viable style here.
+- **Wide, spacious designs drift and look sparse.** The very first attempt (large, lots of interior gaps) leaned/misaligned; compact designs with a single center axis hold up much better.
+- **Never mix double-width CJK glyphs inside ASCII art** — it breaks column alignment.
+Keep kanji on their own line (see below).
+- **Kanji title line balances above a spaced Latin caption.** Placing `怪 獣 8 号` above `K A I J U` works, but kanji are double-width so centering is by eye, not character count.
+Final balance in `kaiju_no8_alternatives.md` used **8 leading spaces** for the kanji line vs the caption — confirmed in both a text editor and on GitHub.
+- **Chosen for the document: variant A** (horned skull mask, ASCII).

 ---

 ## Variant A — Compact head (small, dense)